 It is almost similar to the continuous chips but it is rough due to the built-up edge.
 This function may cause the material to stick or weld to the edge of the tool.

-It is created, When the chip flows upward and friction between the interface of the chip and tool is high.
-The heat is generated at the nose of the tool is very high, due to the high friction between the chip and the tool.
+It is created, when the chip flows upward and friction between the interface of the chip and tool is high.
+The heat generated at the nose of the tool is very high, due to the high friction between the chip and the tool.

 Hence, compressed metal fit to the tool nose is welded therefore it is known as built-up edges.
-If the chip flows through this built-up edge, it breaks and sent away from the chip and is termed as built-up edge chips.
+If the chip flows through this built-up edge, it breaks and is sent away from the chip and is termed a built-up edge chip.
 The rest of the built-up edge adheres to the surface of the workpiece and does it thicker.

-Why Continuous Chips With BUE occurs when you machine?
+Why do Continuous Chips With BUE occur when you machine?

 - By using the ductile material while machining.